45 BEST Things To Do In Banff In Winter

 Enjoy a Sleigh Ride

-It’s possible to take a horse-drawn carriage ride inside an actual snowglobe when you visit Banff in the winter.
-Two of the best places to do this are Lake Louise and also Downtown Banff.
+It’s possible to take a horse-drawn carriage ride inside an actual snowglobe when you visit in the winter.
+The best place to do this is at Lake Louise, with operations running from mid December to early April.

 Go Dog Sledding

-Discover Banff Tours runs dog sledding adventures at Lake Louise and in Canmore.
-We’ve done this four separate times, and it’s always a fantastic experience.
+We’ve done this four separate times around the world, and it’s always a fantastic experience.
 I particularly love how quiet the ride is, with only the sound of the dog team’s steps against the snow.

 Drive the Bow Valley Parkway

-The Bow Valley Parkway connects Banff to Lake Louise.
-It’s also called the “1A” and is a scenic alternative to the Trans Canada.
+The Bow Valley Parkway, also called the “1A”, and is a scenic alternative to driving the Trans Canada and connects Banff to Lake Louise.
 It’s beautiful to drive in the winter, when all the trees are freshly covered with snow.

 Stop at Morant’s Curve

-There are no train schedules, so if you want to catch a train coming around the bend, you’ll have to wait until…however long you have in you!
+There are no train schedules, so if you want to catch a train coming around the bend, you’ll have to wait until…however long you have in you in the freezing cold!
 Typically, trains run every hour, but you honestly never know!
 We’ve waited 1.5 hours before, only to never see a train.
 We ended up giving up just as we lost sensation in our toes.
 It’s best to stake out here with a hot chocolate from Trailhead Cafe nearby!

 Spend Christmas in Banff

 My favorite thing to do around Christmas time in Banff is visit the Banff Springs Hotel and head to Carols in the Park, but there is so much more!
-Here is a rundown of all that is on offer for Christmas in 2023 (Christmas 2024 events will be updated when the information is available).
+Here is a rundown of all that is on offer for Christmas in 2024.

 Banff Christmas Market

-The Banff Christmas Market is at Warner Stables.
+The Banff Christmas Market is at the Banff Trail Station.
 It’s actually in late November each year, as the town of Banff becomes too busy during the holidays to host it in December.
-However I figured I should mention it here in case you visiting in both November and December.
+However, I figured I should mention it here in case you visit in both November and December.

 Christmas at the Castle